fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 # The front-end

 The front-end also has a triple store and receives updates from the back-end through events.
-However, this isn't enough: The front-end needs more information to do rendering.
+However, this isn't enough: the front-end needs more information to do rendering.
 For example it needs to know about UI state: which elements are highlighted etc. The front-end extends the back-end triple store with some more triples, like: